ykranimate-ga/WrapperOfflineRemastered/README.md

 Wrapper Offline Remastered  is gonna get patch updates

-patch 1 Wrapper Offline Remastered i'll be using Wrapper offline 1.2.3 stable core but remove voiceforge voices & add zimmertheme and add sticky businnes & business models themes too.. patch 2 Wrapper Offline Remastered i'll be using a cool logo and use a 1.3.0 core that might get a true importing but the static of the old one might be kept in.. to install patch 2 update you need to get node.js v17.6.0 cuz it might be Working + Verbose Mode Is Enabled By Deafult so no localhost refused issues.. patch 3 update might have a core from official 2.0.0 core when it's not pre-release build of Wrapper offline
+patch 1 Wrapper Offline Remastered i'll be using Wrapper offline 1.2.3 stable core but remove voiceforge voices & add zimmertheme and add sticky businnes & business models themes too.. patch 2 Wrapper Offline Remastered I'll remove business themes but the version 2.5 is final using the same core cuz i never update...

+I created this all the way back 🔙 in August of 2021 for the 1.0 but i deleted 1.0 but kept 2.0 Cuz it's most used than 1.0. that's why this long project never update.. after 2.5.

 - Here's The Patch 1 Images![Capture](https://user-images.githubusercontent.com/115282193/197242447-46340048-b882-4795-941d-32e26939b191.PNG)
 ![capturefour](https://user-images.githubusercontent.com/115282193/197242460-41e5ba7f-5cc3-4f5f-8a74-1b303dab98d5.PNG)